Most Common Questions Asked About Mortgages

 If you have not built any credit or have little credit history this can be the reason why.
 It may be possible to establish one by opening up credit card accounts with banks or department stores.

 This may depend on how often your providers update your credit information on your credit report, and can change as often as daily.

-Finance of America Mortgage is not a credit specialist and this is not to be taken as credit advice.
+American Pacific Mortgage is not a credit specialist and this is not to be taken as credit advice.
 Always consult a credit counselor or financial advisor for details.